CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 #### Course
 A class that stores possible lecture and tutorial sections for each course.

-#### Session
+#### Section
-A class that represents a distinct time slot for some class.
+A class that represents a distinct time slot (a single lecture/tutorial) for some class.
 It is used by course, and stored in schedule.

+#### Timeslot
+A class that stores the time, day, and location of a lecture or tutorial.

 ### Use Cases:

 #### CourseCreator
-Creates a course object, populated with information from the API information retrieved through APIWorker.
+Creates a Course object, populated with information from the API information retrieved through APIWorker.

 #### Scheduler
-Creates permutations of all possible schedules, and then passes them through filter classes that remove schedules.
+Creates permutations of all possible schedules, and then passes them through Filter classes that remove schedules.

+#### ScheduleImporter
+Parses information written in an ICS file and converts it into a Schedule object.

-#### ICSCreator
+#### ScheduleExporter
 Export schedule as a .ics file, that can be interpreted by the vast majority of calendar apps.

 #### Filter Subclasses
 Classes that verify schedules based on user requested specifications, i.e. distances.

 ### CLI Commands/Controller class:

+#### Controller

 #### CommandLineInterface
 Main class for the project, prompts user to input each of their classes, then uses the Scheduler class to create a schedule and outputs details about each course as well as a basic schedule.